ArduPilot/ardupilot_wiki/plane/source/docs/acro-mode.rst

 Before use, the controller should be tuned, either manually or using AutoTune.
 See :ref:`automatic-tuning-with-autotune` or the YAW tuning section of the :ref:`Manual Tuning page<new-roll-and-pitch-tuning>`.

 .. note:: using this controller will give the feel of a 'heading hold' yaw axis.
 While not exactly "heading" holding, it does resist any yaw rate change not commanded by the pilot.
-This means the the pilot will need to "fly the tail" in turns.
+This means the pilot will need to "fly the tail" in turns.
 Just banking will not generate a clean turn.